louis-pvs/plaincraft/guides/SCRIPTS-REFERENCE.md

 # Create PR ready for review (not draft)
 pnpm gh:worktree -- 77 --no-draft

+# Skip bootstrap commit (manual workflow)
+pnpm gh:worktree -- 42 --no-bootstrap
 ```

 **Notes:**

 - Issue titles must retain the ticket ID prefix so the branch/tag naming is correct.
 - If the branch has not been pushed yet, the script stops and prints the exact `git push` command.
+- **Bootstrap commit behavior**: By default, the script creates a `.worktree-bootstrap.md` file with metadata and commits it with `[skip ci]` to ensure PR creation succeeds immediately.
+You can amend or delete this commit once you add your actual changes.
+- Use `--no-bootstrap` to skip the automatic commit if you prefer the manual workflow.
-- **If no commits exist on the branch**, PR creation is skipped with instructions to commit and re-run the script.
+- **If no commits exist** and bootstrap is disabled, PR creation is skipped with instructions to commit and re-run the script.
 - Replace the TODO sections in the generated PR body before requesting review.
 - Default worktree path is `../plaincraft-<branch-name>`; override with `--dir` whenever needed.